 Every credit decision after the purchase of a home needs serious consideration.
 With the excitement of owning a home, comes the desire to buy new items for it.
 Yet any credit card purchases will jeopardize a credit store that is already being challenged by a large mortgage.

-The best approach is to live in the new home as it is, while building a savings account to make new purchases rather than adding more debt on a credit profile.
+The best approach is to live in the new home as it is while building a savings account to make further purchases rather than adding more debt on a credit profile.

 4. Not Understanding Credit Utilization

-Simply getting under the 50% mark (preferably 30%) will positively affect a credit score.
-The lower the debt, the better the credit scores.
-The safest approach to new credit purchases is to consider if 50% of that purchase can be applied on the first billing cycle.
+Only getting under the 50% mark (preferably 30%) will positively affect a credit score — the lower the debt, the better the credit scores.
+The safest approach to new credit purchases is to consider if 50% of that purchase can be applied to the first billing cycle.
 If not, then it’s not worth the purchase and should be seen as being out of one’s budget.

 “To keep it strong, aim for using less than half of your available credit lines,” says Sarah Davies, Senior VP of Research and Analytics for VantageScore.
 If you keep your balance below 50%, your score is not negatively affected, and keeping it below 30% is smart.”
 (CreditCards.com)